cosinekitty/astronomy/source/golang/README.md

     DaysPerTropicalYear       = 365.24217 // the number of days in one tropical year SecondsPerDay             = 86400.0   // the number of seconds in one day SolarDaysPerSiderealDay   = 0.9972695717592592
     SpeedOfLightAuPerDay      = 173.1446326846693             // the speed of light in vacuum expressed in astronomical units per day
-    KmPerAu                   = 1.4959787069098932e+8                     // the number of kilometers in one astronomical unit
-    AuPerLightYear            = 63241.07708807546                         // the number of astronomical units in one light year
+    KmPerAu                   = 1.4959787069098932e+8         // the number of kilometers in one astronomical unit AuPerLightYear            = 63241.07708807546             // the number of astronomical units in one light year AsecToRad                 = 4.848136811095359935899141e-6 // factor to convert arcseconds to radians SunRadiusKm               = 695700.0                      // the radius of the Sun in kilometers SunRadiusAu               = SunRadiusKm / KmPerAu
-    AsecToRad                 = 4.848136811095359935899141e-6             // factor to convert arcseconds to radians SunRadiusKm               = 695700.0                                  // the radius of the Sun in kilometers MercuryEquatorialRadiusKm = 2440.5                                    // the equatorial radius of Mercury in kilometers MercuryPolarRadiusKm      = 2438.3                                    // the polar radius of Mercury in kilometers VenusRadiusKm             = 6051.8                                    // the radius of Venus in kilometers
+    MercuryEquatorialRadiusKm = 2440.5                                    // the equatorial radius of Mercury in kilometers MercuryPolarRadiusKm      = 2438.3                                    // the polar radius of Mercury in kilometers VenusRadiusKm             = 6051.8                                    // the radius of Venus in kilometers